IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

     ```
     **Notice:** "virtual_dev" is a key word.

-    Following the suggested calibration process, a calibration file was already created by export_calibratrion.m (C:\pc_stitching_ws\calibration_60m.cfg in this example).
+    If you followed the suggested calibration process, a calibration file was already created by `export_calibratrion` provided function and was named : `C:\pc_stitching_ws\calibration_60m.cfg`:

     *calibration_60m.cfg:*
     ```